7 Resources

 2014-2019

-Project IMPACT was a randomized-controlled trial situated within community-based primary care practices that primarily served South Asian patients in New York City (NYC).
-South Asian individuals diagnosed with hypertension were invited to participate.
-The main outcome was blood pressure control at 6-month follow-up.
+Project IMPACT was a randomized-controlled trial situated within community-based primary care practices that primarily served South Asian patients in NYC.
+South Asian individuals diagnosed with hypertension were invited to participate in the CHW intervention.
+The main outcome was BP control at 6-month follow-up.

 5 Resources